MSIA/2020-msia423-ganguly-got/README.md

 <!-- tocstop -->

 ## Running the data ingestion pipeline
 ### Step 1.
+Acquire data
+The dataset for this project has been downloaded from
+### Step 1.
 Updating config.py
-src/config.py contains all the configurable details
+src/config.py contains all the configurable details about the data ingestion pipeline.

 ## Project Charter